larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 Only reboot after it reports that every required EFI file is signed.

+---

-#### Resume BitLocker after Windows boots successfully
+#### 16a) Resume BitLocker after Windows boots successfully

-Now you can reboot back into the Windows partition with SecureBoot on.
-After confirming that Windows boots with the new Secure Boot configuration, open an Administrator Command Prompt **ONLY** if you had BitLocker on and disabled it:
+This step is only if you have another partition with Windows on it, if not skip to 16b.
+You may now reboot back into the Windows partition with SecureBoot on to confirm that it works.
+If you use BitLocker and turned it off at the beginning you must launch `cmd` as an Administrator and re-enable it, but again, **ONLY** if you had BitLocker on and disabled it:

 ```bat
 manage-bde -protectors -enable C: